zowe/docs-site/docs/user-guide/cli-installcli.md

     **Note:** On Linux, you might need to prepend `sudo` to your `npm` commands so that you can issue the install and uninstall commands.
 For more information, see [Troubleshooting installing Zowe CLI](troubleshootinstall.html#troubleshooting-installing-zowe-cli).

-    Zowe CLI is installed on your PC.
+    Zowe CLI is installed on your computer.
 See [Installing Plug-ins](cli-installplugins.md) for information about the commands for installing plug-ins from the package.

 5. Create a `zosmf` profile so that you can issue commands that communicate with z/OSMF.